-The student is expected to obtain a theoretical understanding of the physics of soft condensed matter, from nanoparticles and interactions on the nanoscale to soft materials dynamics and stability on the macro scale.
+The student is expected to obtain a theoretical understanding of the physics of soft and complex condensed matter, from nanoparticles and interactions on the nanoscale to soft materials dynamics and stability on the macro scale.
 Further, obtain a theoretical and partly practical insight into parts of some experimental techniques that are relevant for studies of soft material physics, such as microscopy, scattering techniques (light, X-ray. neutron), rheometry, microfluidics, nanofluidics and special purpose table-top" experiments.
 Numerical examples are part of the course.

 Learning methods and activities

 Guided self study, lectures given by the course professors and by invited international experts, colloquia given by students, groupwork that can be laboratory based, written home exam.

 Recommended previous knowledge

 Previous courses covering some of the following topics.
 The lectures will be adjusted in order to take any missing basic knowledge into account.
 General basic physics: Classical physics, mechanics including fluid mechanics, electromagnetism, statistical physics, soft condensed matter physics.
 Basic biological physics/chemistry.
 Basic materials science, general basic chemistry including colloidal chemistry or inorganic chemistry.